 - Threats or taunts

 - Shunning / ostracism

 - Name calling / verbal abuse

 - The refusal to acknowledge / respect the cultural / racial/ familial background of an individual.

 - The refusal to acknowledge/ respect the sexuality or gender identity of an individual.

 - Innuendo

 - Spreading of rumours

-- Making inappropriate comments in relation to appearance
+- Making inappropriate comments in relation to appearance - Making faces across a room / playground

-Prejudice-related bullying
+Prejudice-Related Bullying